-\paragraph{The adversary's power.} Recall that in online importance-sampling, every item is irrevocably kept with probability proportional to its importance at the moment it arrives.
-Therefore, once an item is handled by the algorithm, the adversary cannot affect it anymore.
+\paragraph{The adversary's power.} Recall that every item is irrevocably kept with probability proportional to its importance at the moment it arrives.
+Therefore, once an item is processed by the algorithm, the adversary cannot affect it anymore.
 Hence, the adversary can only hope to ``fail'' the algorithm by either changing the sampling probabilities or by adding ``bad'' items to the stream.

-We separate the adversary's power into two parts: inserting items and setting sampling probabilities.
-We first show that when the sampling probabilities are ``good'', then the algorithm maintains an accurate estimation with high probability (for the amplification parameter $a$ of \Cref{thm:importance_samp_adv_robust_main}).
+Our proof follows by separating the adversary's power into these parts: inserting items and setting sampling probabilities.
+We first show that if the sampling probabilities are ``good'', then the algorithm maintains an accurate estimate with high probability (for the amplification parameter $a$ of \Cref{thm:importance_samp_adv_robust_main}).
 We then show through a bootstrapping argument that the sampling probabilities are indeed ``good'' with high probability.

 \paragraph{Sampling game.} For the first part, consider a two-player game between a sampling algorithm, $\sampler$, and an adversary $\adversary$.
 In this game, the adversary essentially has more power compared to \Cref{thm:importance_samp_adv_robust_main} --- the adversary also picks the sampling probabilities subject to some constraint.
 The game is as follows.
 Let $\epsilon\in (0,1)$.
 First, $\sampler$ picks a number $a\geq 1$.
 Then the game proceeds in rounds, where in the $t$-th round, \begin{enumerate} \item $\adversary$ picks a number $x_t>0$, and assigns it a sampling probability $\min\{a\tfrac{x_t}{\sum_{i=1}^t x_i},1\} \leq p_t\leq 1$, and sends $(x_t,p_t)$ to $\sampler$. \item $\sampler$ uses fresh randomness and computes